Walking the Appalachian Trail through downtown Hot Springs

 Soak in the natural hot mineral waters, heated deep within the earth at the legendary Hot Springs Resort and Spa.
 These crystal clear carbonated waters are world famous for their legendary healing powers.
 They pipe the water into modern outdoor Jacuzzi type hot tubs that are drained and sanitized after each use.
 They also have a staff of massage therapists and a campground.
 Twelve outdoor mineral baths ranging from 100-104 degrees are available seven days a week year round (open until 10 PM on Monday-Thursday and midnight on Friday and Saturday).
 Rates run around $15/person for an hour soak.
 Get more details.

 With dining that ranges from the gourmet lovers' fare to country cookin' to steak and seafood with adult beverages from local breweries, Hot Springs foods entice any taste bud.
 Specialty shops in town carry a variety of goods, from local arts and crafts at ArtiSun Gallery to outdoor provisions and fishing gear at Bluff Mountain Outfitters.

 A wide range of accommodations await the weary travelers in Hot Springs, nestled in the Blue Ridge Mountains.
-Within this picturesque mountain town is everything from rustic camping to secluded log cabin vacation rentals to sumptuous bed and breakfast inns.
+Within this picturesque mountain town is everything from rustic camping or a hostel to secluded log cabin vacation rentals to sumptuous bed and breakfast inns.

 Directions from Asheville